vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndX: 3
     textEndY: 9
     projectButtonText: ""
-    projectTitle: HANDLE WITH JOY, an exhibition in collaboration with Sarah Margnetti, 2023
+    projectTitle: HANDLE WITH JOY, an exhibition in collaboration with Sarah Margnetti, Winter 2023
   - projectDescription: >-
       A collection of handmade rain hoods, three different models and in various colours.